Skip navigation

 The Non Medical Prescribing module consists of 38 days of prescribing preparation which includes:

-• 10 taught days (and 0.5 day for assessment),
+• 10 taught days

 The module can be studied at level 6 (degree) or at level 7 (masters).
-Your choice may be dependant on a number of factors e.g. whether it is integrated into a post graduate programme (level 7 study) or whether you are undertaking as a stand alone module and already have an academic profile.
+Your choice may be dependent on a number of factors e.g. whether it is integrated into a post graduate programme (level 7 study) or whether you are undertaking as a standalone module and already have an academic profile.
 Completion at degree level provides an academic award of 40 degree level (level 6 equivalent) credits and 40 masters level (level 7 equivalent) credits.
 There are differences in the assessment of degree and masters level.

 Please ensure that you complete the application for the level you wish to study.
 This is shown in the course title.

 The prescribing qualification / authority of independent and supplementary prescribing relates to regulatory and legal permissions.
-Currently Dieticians and Diagnostic Radiographers may qualify as supplementary prescribers whereas Registered Nurses (level 1), Midwives, SCPHN, Physiotherapists, Chiropodists, Advanced Paramedics, Podiatrists and Therapeutic Radiographers may qualify as supplementary and independent prescribers.
+Currently Dietitians and Diagnostic Radiographers may qualify as supplementary prescribers whereas Registered Nurses (level 1), Midwives, SCPHN, Physiotherapists, Chiropodists, Advanced Paramedics, Podiatrists and Therapeutic Radiographers may qualify as supplementary and independent prescribers.
 Your professional registration will dictate your qualification.

-In order to assist you in completing your application we have included a link to guidance notes here or via the button at the end of this webpage.
+In order to assist you in completing your application we have included a link to guidance notes via the links at the end of this webpage.
 Please refer to these while completing your application.
-You must also read the 'Pre Course Information' via the link below.
-This contains essential information which you must review prior to completing your application form
+You must also read the 'Pre Course Information' via the link at the end of this website page.
+This contains essential information which you must review prior to completing your application form.

 If you are practicing in an area which does not have a Northumbria University Education Audit in place (i.e. takes Northumbria University undergraduate students) a self-assessment of the Education Environment is required by yourself and/or the area manager.
 This form can be found with the supplementary information and authorisation forms and must be completed before we can fully confirm a place on the course.